 Riders face many hazards including high speeds on steep downhill sections, rocks, animals, potholes and other road hazards as well as heavy traffic volume.
 Only cyclists experienced at riding with auto traffic should consider biking at Crater Lake.
 Cycling the three mile road section between Park Headquarters and Rim Village is discouraged due to limited sight distance, and a narrow, steep, winding road with heavy traffic.

-Park roads seldom have shoulders and no bike lanes exist along park roads.
+Park roads seldom have shoulders and no bike lanes exist.
 Cyclists should use extreme caution, particularly along narrow areas and blind curves.
 Wear bright, highly-visible clothing to help drivers see you.

 Cyclists unaccustomed to high altitudes may find that the elevation makes breathing difficult and the trip may take longer than anticipated.
 Bicycles are not permitted on park trails.